Making an A5 size booklet for a series of images

 This method uses Linux.
 Sorry, can't help you for Windows.

-I like AFT, which this entire website is built with.
+I like AFT, which this entire website is originally built with (till I switched to txt2tags).
 Having all the image files in the current folder I created an AFT source file

 $ ls *.jpg > sneakPix.aft $ vi sneakPix.aft (to add text, and image tags)

 To do this I just opened the webpage in FireFox (on my Ubuntu PC) and printed to the built-in "PDF printer".
 This resulted in a PDF file in

 I copied this to my current folder for convenience.

 We now need to turn this into an A5 size booklet, ie, printed 2-up and duplex on A4 paper and with the pages ordered so that on folding the finished sheets we get a booklet with the pages in the correct order.